AllyYL/casestudy/src/projects/weave.md

 ## User Testing

-With a solid foundation in place, I created a minimal prototype and gathered feedback from the WEAVE team and other designers.
+With a solid foundation in place, I created a minimal prototype.
 The usability study surfaced key friction points, leading to two major design changes:

 ## ①